 He was preceded in death by his parents and sisters Lolita Giddens of Republic, Missouri, and Eloise Smith of Modesto.

-To send flowers to Sidney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sidney Glenn Freshour, please visit our floral store.